MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 It does not support client-side analysis, for example, the `evaluate` and `set_fixed_variables` functions.
 It allows you to download the problem from the blob storage as an instance of the `Problem` class to do any of the client-side operations.
 For an example of how to use the `OnlineProblem` class, have a look at [reusing problem definitions](xref:microsoft.quantum.optimization.reuse-problem-definitions).

-## Input problem serialization to protobuf binary
+## Input problem serialization to protobuf binary format

 Azure Quantum now provides support for submitting optimization problems in protobuf in place of JSON.
 This is an optional feature that is limited to a subset of optimization solvers in the Microsoft QIO provider.
 JSON will continue to be supported at this time.